 Although a Safety Management System (SMS) is not currently required for Part 135 (or Part 91) operators, it would behoove operators to consider the benefits of an SMS.
 This was also pointed out by the NTSB in its recommendations postulated from the Execuflight accident.
 While there is never a magic bullet when it comes to safety, an effective SMS is an ideal way to centralize and fortify the operator’s safety processes.

-From the pilot perspective—and this assumes that the company has a good safety culture and effective SOPs—there has to be a good understanding of why pilots, such as themselves, tend to deviate from procedures.
-This is something that can be learned in training, but ultimately, adherence or non-adherence to procedures becomes part of the integrity of the pilots themselves.
+From the pilot perspective—and this assumes that the company has a good safety culture and effective SOPs—there has to be a good understanding of why pilots tend to deviate from procedures.
+Procedures can be learned in training, but ultimately, adherence or non-adherence to procedures becomes part of the integrity of the pilots themselves.
 Obviously, training is much easier to quantify than pilot integrity.
 Yet integrity is where the pilots become the last line of defense to either prevent—or cause—the accident they never intended to have.